Are You Struggling With Bad Behavior in Your Child?

-Parents are struggling across the globe to raise respectful, obedient, loving and well-behaved kids.
+Parents are struggling across the globe to raise happy kids who are respectful and kind.

 And yet there are “experts” around every corner who are almost shouting parenting tips that are “guaranteed” to create calm, sensitive, polite and well-rounded kids.